openmainframeproject/tac/programs/infrastructure/plan.md

 ## Phase 3: Activate hardware.

-Upon the Open Mainframe Project’s request, IBM will provide activation services, including unpacking and installing the hardware.
+Upon the Open Mainframe Project’s request, IBM will provide activation services and Shop Z customer number, including unpacking and installing the hardware.
 Once complete, Vicom Infinity will then configure the infrastructure for use by the Open Mainframe Project community.

 ### Hardware Configuration